 In my efforts to provide you with more insight to the car business, I will show you how your car salesman pay plan works.
 At most car dealers throughout the country you car salesman gets paid by 100% percent commission.
 There is no such thing as a car salesman salary.
 If they go to work all day and do not sell a car, they do not get paid.
 I have seen less experienced sales people work 50 hours or more in a week and not sell a car.
 Yes, they do not get paid…..zero…zip…zilch.
 Obviously that is not the case of the average car salesman, but is very common for a newer salesman after their car salesman training.

-Your car salesman’s pay plan works like this:
+The car salesman pay plan works like this:

 (this will vary between dealers but most are similar)